Back to Blog

 Step 4: Phone number provisioning

-• Platform assigns phone numbers to campaign
+• Platform assigns phone numbers to the campaign

-• Numbers linked to approved 10DLC campaign
+• Numbers are linked to the approved 10DLC campaign

 • Ready for message sending